ulfschneider/ulf.website/content/posts/2023-01-05-edge-search.md

 : The index is named `search-index.json` and will be stored in the same directory where the edge search function will reside.
 This allows the search function to import the index.

 `permalinkBypassOutputDir: true`
 : This setting ensures the `search-index.json` does not get stored in the output directory of the build, which is often `_site`.
-Instead I want to have it stored in the `_edge` folder..
+Instead I want to have it stored in the `_edge` folder.

 `eleventyExcludeFromCollections: true`
 : The index should not become part of any collection.